 Credit card companies are anxious to steal business from their competitors.
 That’s why many of them will transfer your current balance to a new card with a lower rate.
 Many of them will completely waive the interest for several months.
 This makes it possible for you to eliminate your debt quickly without paying more interest.

 There is a big caveat to this approach, though.
 To really make it work, you need to pay the entire balance before the introductory rate expires.
 If you don’t, then your credit problems will likely start all over again.
+If you don’t have a high enough credit score to qualify for a balance transfer credit card, considering hiring a credit repair service to help you fix your credit.

 People usually accumulate credit card debt because they live beyond their means.
 As long as you do this, you will struggle with debt.